-To be covered by the plan, services and supplies and prescription drugs must meet all of the following requirements:
+To be covered by the plan, services, supplies, and prescription drugs must meet all the following requirements:

 - 1. The service or supply or prescription drug must be covered by the plan.
-For a service or supply or prescription drug to be covered, it must: - Not be an excluded expense under this Booklet.
-Refer to the Exclusions sections of this Booklet for a list of services and supplies that are excluded; - Not exceed the maximums and limitations outlined in this Booklet.
-Refer to the What the Plan Covers section and the Schedule of Benefits for information about certain expense limits; and - Be obtained in accordance with all the terms, policies and procedures outlined in this Booklet. - 2.
+For a service or supply or prescription drug to be covered, it must: - Not be an excluded expense under the terms described in this Booklet.
+Refer to the Exclusions sections of this Booklet for a list of services and supplies that are excluded. - Not exceed the maximums and limitations outlined in this Booklet.
+Refer to the What the Plan Covers section and the Schedule of Benefits for information about certain expense limits. - Be obtained in accordance with all the terms, policies, and procedures outlined in this Booklet. - 2.
 The service or supply or prescription drug must be provided while coverage is in effect.
-See the Eligibility, How and When to Enroll, Termination of Coverage and Continuing Coverage Through COBRA sections for details on when coverage begins and ends.
+See the Eligibility, How and When to Enroll, Termination of Coverage, and Continuing Coverage Through COBRA sections for details on when coverage begins and ends.

-Not every service, supply or prescription drug that fits the definition for medical necessity is covered by the plan.
-Exclusions and limitations apply to certain medical services, supplies and expenses.
-For example, some benefits are limited to a certain number of days, visits or a dollar maximum.
+Not every service, supply, or prescription drug that fits the definition for medical necessity supplies, and expenses.
+For example, some benefits are limited to a certain number of days, visits, or a dollar maximum.
 Refer to the What the Plan Covers section and the Schedule of Benefits for the plan limits and maximums.